NLP-python-pilot/final_assignment/README.md

 - [NLTK](https://www.nltk.org/)

 ### Cleaning data
 I would recommend to work with only one file first.
-And after you succesfully create a dictionary for one file, adapt your coding for multiple files.
+And after creating a dictionary for one file, adapt your coding for multiple files.

 #### Deleting `D:` and `P:`